 How long are in person classes suspended?
 (03/11/20 12:00 AM)

-All in-person, face-to-face classes are suspended through the end of the Spring 2020 semester.
+All in-person, face-to-face classes are suspended for the Spring 2020 semester and Summer 2020.

 What about final exams?
 (03/11/20 12:00 AM)